 Here are some of my favorite resources to support your job search.
 In addition to reviewing the resources here, I encourage you to subscribe to my email list to receive my monthly newsletter with curated articles, advice, and job leads, and to follow me on Facebook, where I post relevant job search related content and events.

 Learn about my approach

 - Read my blog posts for job search tips and to learn more about my philosophy and approach

 - Check out articles featuring my advice from the Seattle Times, Monster and TownSquared

-- Recorded webinars I led for the William & Mary Alumni Association on “How to Land a Job You Love” and “Telling Your Career Story”
+- View recorded webinars I led for the William & Mary Alumni Association on “How to Land a Job You Love” and “Telling Your Career Story”

 - Listen to my podcast episode “Job Search Stalled?
 Get Unstuck with Erin Ewart” from The Career Cue

 - Attend my quarterly Social Impact Networking Happy Hour to meet me and network with other like-minded professionals

 - Check out my Events page and follow me on Facebook for details on upcoming workshops and speaking engagements

 Recommended job search resources